Zolyn/pinia-class-transformer/README.md

 Generally, you don't need to append `.value` to State or Getters to access its value because it is automatically completed by [Proxy](https://github.com/Zolyn/pinia-class-transformer/blob/5de84d4cba3b83a07584a087acc4aec72e744263/src/utils.ts#L11).

 However, in some cases, you may want to access the Reactive Variable itself.
-You can get the wrapped store (the store which you defined without [Proxy](https://github.com/Zolyn/pinia-class-transformer/blob/5de84d4cba3b83a07584a087acc4aec72e744263/src/utils.ts#L11)) through the `wrappedStore` property and access State and Getters in the form of Reactive Variables.
+You can get the wrapped store (the store without [Proxy](https://github.com/Zolyn/pinia-class-transformer/blob/5de84d4cba3b83a07584a087acc4aec72e744263/src/utils.ts#L11)) through the `wrappedStore` property and access State and Getters in the form of Reactive Variables.

 This is an example of using this feature in [StoreFragment](#use-state--storefragment).